Psalmotoxin: Sources

 Psalmotoxin is a toxin produced in the venom glands of the South American tarantula Psalmopoeus cambridgei.

 Chemistry

 The psalmotoxin structure can be classified as an inhibitor cystine knot (ICK) protein.
-Many ion channel effectors from snail, spider, and scorpion venoms share a similar ICK structure, although they possess very different pharmalogical profiles.
+Many ion channel effectors from snail, spider, and scorpion venoms share a similar ICK structure, although they possess very different pharmacological profiles.
 Among ICK toxins, psalmotoxin is the only peptide known to act on homomeric ASIC1 channels.

 Psalmotoxin is a 40-amino acid peptide, possessing 6 cysteines linked by three disulfide bridges.
 The three-dimensional structure consists of a compact disulfide-bonded core from which three loops and the N and C termini emerge.
 The main element of the structure is a three-stranded antiparallel β-sheet.